4nandes/Magic-Logs/README.md

 "Magic Logs" is a python script that runs a Discord bot.
 The general purpose of the bot is to retrieve, display, and track Old School Runescape account statistics.

 ## Commands:
+### $GE
+Format: `$GE [Item Name]`

+Looks up the given item and returns its:
+- Current Price
+- Change in value in the last 24 hours
+- Percent change in the last 30 days
+- High alchemy profit
+- Flavor Text
+- Icon

 ### $Flex
 Format: `$flex [OSRS Username]`